-As a part of the move to emergency remote teaching and learning, OIT increased the number of classrooms with lecture capture technology.
-Expanded access to lecture capture technology presents an opportunity to explore expanding its use on campus.
-This project aims to gather student and faculty sentiment regarding increasing automated lecture capture technology in CU Boulder courses.
-Project analysis will include a literature and peer review of best practices, paired with survey, interview and focus group data collected from faculty and students.
+As a part of the move to emergency remote teaching and learning during the COVID-19 pandemic, OIT increased the number of classrooms equipped with lecture capture technology.
+This improved access presented an opportunity to evaluate the use and value of the academic tool and to explore expanding its use in classrooms further.
+Our project aimed to gather student and faculty sentiment regarding automated lecture capture technology in CU Boulder courses.

 Team and Partners

 - Academic Technology: Conor Canaday, Academic Technology Professional

 - Academic Technology: Nick Steinkamp, Program Manager for Streaming Media Applications

 - Academic Technology: Alyssa Strickler, Graduate Data Analyst